calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 	1. does not end in a digit "book.pdf" root name = "book"
 	2. does end in a digit  "book0.pdf" root name = "book"

-Subsequent ones must have the same root name as the 1st and must have a digit after the rotoname e.g. "book1.pdf", "book1a.pdf", "book2.pdf".
+Subsequent ones must have the same root name as the 1st and must have a digit after the rootname e.g. "book1.pdf", "book1a.pdf", "book2.pdf".
 As long as they sort in order, the digits don't matter.
 Thus, book1, book1a, book2 are all treated together as one but not SonatenI, SonatenI1, SonatenII: this is 2 books: "SonatenI" and "SonatenI1" are the 1st Sonaten, and "SonatenII" is the second.
 This allows rescan of missing pages without needing to renumber subsequent volumes.